wf8/anc_state_validation/README.md

 The log-likelihood as computed by diversitree was -109.4591, whereas with RevBayes it was -109.71.
-Small differences in the log-likelihoods are expected due to differences in the way diversitree and RevBayes calculates probabilities at the root, and also due to numerical approximations.
+Small differences in the log-likelihoods are expected due to differences in the way diversitree and RevBayes calculate probabilities at the root, and also due to numerical approximations.
-However the joint and marginal reconstructions should return the same probabilities for ancestral states at the root, and indeed diversitree calculated the root probability of being in state 0 as 0.555 and RevBayes calculated it as 0.554.
+However both reconstructions should return the same probabilities for ancestral states at the root, and indeed diversitree calculated the root probability of being in state 0 as 0.555 and RevBayes calculated it as 0.554.